KBNLresearch/xxLINK-resources/doc/rough-notes/notes-sites-restoration-xxlink.md

 ### DDS-1

-xxLINK website + corporate sites as sub-sites.
+xxLINK website + corporate sites as sub-sites (but not under original URLs, looks like portfolio site).

 - Links on front page uses some weird scripting, which doesn't work inb reconstructed version (also, scripts only print out URLS so don't understand how this originally worked).